-Remembering Kobe Bryant’s 50 Point Game Streak of 2007
+Remembering Kobe Bryant’s Streak Of 50-Point Games In 2007

 65 VS THE BLAZERS

 On the 16 of that March, Kobe Bryant celebrated the 35th anniversary of Kareem Abdul Jabbar’s only 50 point game by scoring 50 plus 15 more against the Blazers.
-It was Kobe’s 2nd highest scoring performance ever and his 3rd 60+ performance.
+It was Kobe’s second highest scoring performance ever and his third 60+ performance.

-The stat that stands out the most in this game was his 8 of 12 from downtown, which included 3 clutch 3-pointers in the final 2 minutes of regulation.
+The stat that stands out the most in this game was his 8-of-12 from downtown, which included three clutch 3-pointers in the final two minutes of regulation.